Regulated by the Care Quality Commission and Care Inspectorate

 Social Services Funding - If you, or a relative or friend, need help to remain living at home, you may be entitled to financial support, either from the local Council or Benefits agency.
 Unlike care in hospital, care at home is not always free.

-Direct Payments - If your care is provided through the local authority [council], then you may be entitled to service known as a direct payment.
-This means you receive your own funds from the local authority, to spend directly on your own care and support.
+Direct Payments - If your care is provided through the Council, then you may be entitled to service known as a direct payment.
+This means you receive your own funds, to spend directly on your own care and support.
 Some people prefer this, as it gives them full control of how they spend their funding.

-Ask your local authority Social Services department for more information on obtaining a Direct Payment.
-If more support than the Council can pay for is needed, or if there is no entitlement to financial support, then this will have to be paid for privately.
+To find out more about this, you will need to speak with the relevant Social Services department for more information on obtaining a Direct Payment.
+If more support is needed, or if there is no entitlement to financial support, then this will have to be paid for privately.

 Private Funding - If you or a family member is paying for your own care and support, it is important you select a care provider that can address your wants, needs and choices, to ensure the support received is person-centred and focused on the chosen desired outcomes.

 If you would like to know more about the services we can offer, please do not hesitate to contact your local branch.
-On contact, we can discuss with your our prices and explain how we will invoice you for these services.
+We can then discuss with your our prices and explain how we will invoice you for these services.
 Several payment options are available, such as regular direct debits or card payments over the telephone.
 You can also pay your invoice by electronic transfer/internet banking.

 NHS Continuing Healthcare - If you have a long term medical condition that requires substantial continuing health care at home, then you may be entitled to have your home care costs paid for by the NHS.
 You must be over 18 years of age and have a primary health need.
 This means your main need for home care and support must be due to your health.
 If you are assessed as needing continuing healthcare then, as with other NHS services, the care you receive will be free.
 Unlike social care it will not be dependent on your ability to pay.